eclipse-vertx/vert.x/core_manual_groovy.md

     </script>

-You can now communicate seamlessly between different browsers and server side components using the event bus.
-[Read the section on securing the bridge!]

 You can find `vertxbus.js` in the `client` directory of the vert.x distribution.

 The first thing the example does is to create a instance of the event bus